frksteenhoff/ClimApp/README.md

 * **OpenWeatherData**

-Overview of available datasets and frequencies.
+   * Overview of available datasets and frequencies.
+   * Check this website to get an overview of the data that can be delivered: [API information](http://openweathermap.org/price#weather)

 Tests for fetching data from DWD Open Data and Open Weather Map in Jupyter Notebooks.